ViniciusBatestin/ViniciusBatestin/README.md

 <p align="left">I am a Computer Science student at the University of London (Goldsmiths), with a strong interest in Golang and React projects, as well as artificial intelligence and machine learning.</p>

-🔭 I’m currently working on [React Learning](https://github.com/ViniciusBatestin/React-Basics).
+🔭 I’m currently learning [React](https://github.com/ViniciusBatestin/React-Basics) and working on related projects.

 🦾 I recently completed a [DataVis](https://github.com/ViniciusBatestin/DataVis), a project focused on visualizing a variety of datasets to enhance data representation.